hopecosmas/hopecosmas/README.md

 # 👋 Hi, I'm Hope Mwaibanje

-I'm a data ethusiant, a mix of both Data analyst & engineer.
-I'm passionate about transforming data into insights.
+I’m a data enthusiast at heart, combining the precision of a data engineer with the curiosity of a data analyst.
+My passion lies in transforming messy, real-world data into actionable insights and scalable solutions.

-Skilled in **SQL, Python, PySpark, R, Tableau, Power BI, Databricks, Snowflake, and Cloud Platforms ( Azure , GCP, AWS)**, I build data pipelines, analytics dashboards, and AI-driven solutions that empower decision-making.
+Proficient in **SQL, Python, PySpark, R, Tableau, Power BI, Databricks, Snowflake, and cloud platforms (Azure, GCP, AWS)** - I love crafting data pipelines, dashboards, and AI-powered tools that turn numbers into stories and insights into impact.

 ## 🚀 Featured Projects
 | Project | Description | Tools |